-When it was released late last year, the HTC Vive Cosmos was in a sorry state.
-Setting up the VR headset on your PC was tedious and haphazard, and it sometimes outright failed the basic setup process.
-But even worse, its state-of-the-art inside-out controller tracking that used six cameras on the front plate was… ineffective at best.
+When it was released in 2019, the HTC Vive Cosmos fell flat.
+Setting up the VR headset on a PC was tedious and haphazard for most users, and it sometimes failed the basic setup process entirely.
+But worse still, its state-of-the-art inside-out controller tracking, which used six cameras on the front plate, was ineffective at best.

-In short, the Vive Cosmos wasn’t a headset we could wear for very long, let alone one we’d feel comfortable recommending to anyone.
+In short, the original version of the Vive Cosmos wasn’t a VR headset we could wear for very long, let alone one we’d feel comfortable recommending to anyone.

-After six months of software and firmware updates – plus the new Cosmos Elite faceplate that allows for more precise room-scale tracking – the Vive Cosmos is a far better headset.
-It still can’t quite compete with the likes of the Valve Index for next-gen VR or the Oculus Quest and Quest 2 for convenience, but it can competently stand up to the Oculus Rift S.
+However, after some significant software and firmware updates – plus the new Cosmos Elite faceplate that allows for more precise room-scale tracking – the Vive Cosmos is now a far better headset.
+Admittedly, it still can’t quite compete with the likes of the Valve Index for next-gen VR or the Oculus Quest and Quest 2 for convenience, but it can competently stand up to the Oculus Rift S.

 That’s because, unlike the Oculus Rift S, the Cosmos is the only modular headset on the market.
-What we mean by that is, it can transform from a basic four camera inside-out tracking headset (Vive Cosmos Play), to a six-camera headset (Vive Cosmos), to a full outside-in headset with base stations (Vive Cosmos Elite), all by switching out the front faceplate.
-In fact, besides the tracking styles, the headset has the exact same design and specs, which is why we're reviewing them together.
+What we mean by that is, it can transform from a basic four camera inside-out tracking headset (that’s the Vive Cosmos Play), to a six-camera headset (the Vive Cosmos), to a full outside-in headset with base stations (that’s the Vive Cosmos Elite), all by switching out the front faceplate.
+In fact, besides the tracking styles, the headset has the exact same design and specs, which is why we're reviewing them together here.

 The bad news?
-The faceplates cost extra – and buying them all will cost you more than if you had bought a single multi-purpose headset right off the bat.
+The faceplates will cost you extra – and buying them all will cost you more than if you’d bought a single, multi-purpose headset right off the bat.

 With that in mind, the worth of the Vive Cosmos all comes down to what you’re willing to spend up front – on the headset, faceplates and games – and how much more you’re willing to spend further down the road if you want to start with the more simple option and then add bits to it later.